psiz-org/psiz/README.md

 ## What's in a name?

 The name PsiZ (pronounced like the word *size*, /sʌɪz/) is meant to serve as shorthand for the term *psychological embedding*.
-The greek letter Psi is often used to represent the field of psychology and the matrix variable **Z** is often used in machine learning to denote a latent feature space.
+The greek letter Psi is often used to denote the field of psychology and the matrix variable **Z** is often used in machine learning to denote a latent feature space.

 ## Installation